permguard/permguard/site/content/docs/0.1/getting-started/licensing-features.md

 ---
 **Permguard** is an open-source project licensed under the **Apache-2.0 license**.
 Its core objective is to act as a flexible and powerful **authorization provider** that supports policies written in various languages.
 In addition, it introduces an **opinionated layer** to guide how **schemas** and **models** for authorization (AuthZ) and authentication (AuthN) should be structured.

+For more information about legal terms and licenses, please visit [Legal & Licenses](/docs/0.1/legal-licenses).

+{{< callout context="caution" icon="alert-triangle" >}}
+When reviewing licenses, ensure that you are referencing the correct version of the documentation, related websites, or other materials for Permguard.
+These resources may change over time, and it is important to verify that the information aligns with the specific version of the software or materials you are using.
+{{< /callout >}}

 ## Key Goals of Permguard

 - **Multi-Policy Execution**: Permguard is designed to execute policies written in different languages, enabling flexibility and interoperability across various systems.